 While virtual reality has been high in the hype cycle for a couple of years now, its market impact has been relatively modest.
 High visibility VR headset products like Oculus and Microsoft’s HoloLens created a lot of smoke but relatively little fire.
 The high prices, lack of standards, and lack of compelling apps (other than a limited number of games) have hampered growth, particularly in business uses.
 But that may be about to change.

 At the recent Intel Developer’s Forum in San Francisco, Intel’s CEO Brian Krzanich demonstrated his company’s standalone VR headset prototype, called Project Alloy.
 Using a number of Intel technologies, like RealSense 3D imaging and Intel Core processors with graphics and signal processing capability, it allows users to see objects around them in the physical world coupled with virtual images that can be manipulated through hand gestures.
 But the biggest news is that Intel won’t be making the devices itself.
 It proposes to promote a totally open “reference design” to make Project Alloy available to any manufacturer wanting to make its own product.
 Importantly, Microsoft was also present at IDF to announce its intent to bring its VR platform for Windows 10, called Windows Holographic, to the mainstream by including it in future (2017) versions of Windows and by working with Intel to make Project Alloy compatible.
+[Full disclosure: Intel is a client of mine.]

 In my opinion, Intel and Microsoft have announced a collaboration that will finally see VR achieve a level of mainstream acceptance.
 Much like in the early days of the PC when “Wintel” initiated a rush by manufacturers to build out a total device ecosystem, the leadership of Intel in hardware (Project Alloy open sourced) and of Microsoft in software (Windows standardized Holographic extensions) will propel this area beyond the proprietary nature of early vendors into a world of compatible and highly competitive devices.